kolkhis/tech-notes/ato/cls/index.md

 a part of.

 There were a few other discussions around AI tooling and community in general.

 This event is a great way to gain insight into community, both as a member of a community and a community leader.

-All of these discussions are done in a round-table, discourse format, allowing everyone to have a voice and participate in the discussion.
+All of these discussions are done in a round-table discourse format, allowing everyone to have a voice and participate in the discussion.

 ---

 ## Drawbacks

-Unfortunately, due to space limitations, it was necessary that two sessions be held in the same room.
+Unfortunately, likely due to space constraints, it was sometimes necessary that two sessions be held in the same room.

 If you were sitting towards the back in some of the sessions that were sharing a room, it could be extremely difficult to hear most of the discourse.

-If they could have set up some sort of dividers to isolate the sound from each of the sessions, it could have been much more engaging for those who didn't get a front-row seat.
+If something could be done to isolate the sound from each of the sessions, it could have been much more engaging for those who didn't get a front-row seat.

-## My Thoughts on the ATO CLS
+## Summary

 The sheer insight of the ideas exchanged here is worth the trip, whether you're local to Raleigh or surrounding areas, or from somewhere else.